 Examples of these attributes include device characteristics like location, software version, model, and access request time.
 In addition, you can also consider behavioural attributes defined by the device and user analytics based on the resource’s sensitivity.

-The Zero Trust Network model with NIST architecture helps organisations and global enterprises meet their modern security requirements and successfully fight the security challenges.
+The Zero Trust Network model with NIST architecture helps organisations and global enterprises meet modern security requirements and fight security challenges.